ashutoshmjain/ceremonies/src/weddings.md

 There are different ways to conduct the wedding ceremonies — a `Vaikik` ceremony is one of them, but more importantly it’s a commitment to look out for each other.
 Even if there is no ceremony, the spiritual sense is to stand by each other through thick and thin — holding each other’s hand — `Paanigrahana`.

 ### `Vaidik` Wedding ceremony
 When we think about a spiritual way to conduct a wedding ceremony, The obvious choice is to look at `Vedic` scriptures.
 Being the oldest written text, they are from a time before these barriers (of religion, race, color or nations) even came into being.
 They, by default, represent spirituality. `Rig Veda` — the oldest of four Vedas — has a complete chapter dedicated to the ritual of wedding — chapter 85 of tenth book (`Sookta`).
-It describes a wedding through an example — the wedding of Soma and Surya — two mythical characters.
-It is worth reading even without a ceremony — purely for its poetry.
+The [47 verses](https://www.wisdomlib.org/hinduism/book/rig-veda-english-translation/d/doc839461.html) of this chapter describes a wedding through an example — the wedding of Soma and Surya — two mythical characters.
+It is worth reading even without a ceremony — purely for its superior poetry.
 In a way, this divine wedding was the first fully documented wedding — a wedding registered in `Rig Veda` itself.

 These verses from those primordial texts, bring the best of `Sanskrit` poetry in expressing the essence of a spiritual union.
 And they seem relevant even today.